binaryage/totalfinder-web/index.md

 ## FAQ

 #### How TotalFinder works?
-> TotalFinder contains plugin which gets loaded into running Finder when you launch TotalFinder.app.
-It works similar to [SIMBL plugins](http://www.culater.net/software/SIMBL/SIMBL.php) you may know from other programs.
-TotalFinder is not dependent on SIMBL to be installed in your system (since version 0.8.3).
+> TotalFinder is a plugin which gets loaded into Finder when you launch TotalFinder.app.
+It works similarly to [SIMBL plugins](http://www.culater.net/software/SIMBL/SIMBL.php) which you may know from other programs.
+But TotalFinder is standalone and it is not dependent on SIMBL (since version 0.8.3).

 #### I'm afraid of installing any Finder plugins.
 Aren't they evil?
-> TotalFinder will never overwrite your Finder.app files.
-It modifies running Finder application in-memory.
-Uninstalling basically means removing TotalFinder.app, but you should use uninstaller which does proper cleanup.
+> TotalFinder will never overwrite your Finder.app files on the disk.
+It modifies running Finder application image in-memory.
+Uninstalling basically means removing TotalFinder.app and restarting Finder, but you should use uninstaller which does the proper cleanup.

 #### How do I uninstall TotalFinder?
 > There is an uninstall option under status menu icon.
 You may also download TotalFinder again, open DMG and execute `Uninstall TotalFinder.app`.